 This came with a lot of perks, as I got to control the pace, schedule, assignments, and assessments.

-If I wanted to make a last-minute adjustment that I thought was in the best interests do the students, I could do so without consulting anyone.
+If I wanted to make a last-minute adjustment that I thought was in the best interest of the students, I could do so without consulting anyone.

 But one of the biggest perks of having full control over what you teach — in my opinion, at least — is something you’d probably not consider immediately:

 I get to decide what fonts to use.